-- The specifications for the hospital-acquired complications list providing the codes, inclusions and exclusions required to calculate rates is available on the Commission's website: $\underline{www.safetyandquality.gov.au/our-work/indicators/hospital-acquired-complications/}$ - The data used in this sheet are for hospital-acquired complications recorded during overnight acute episodes of care (excluding same day admissions) in Australian public hospitals in 2015-16.
+- The specifications for the hospital-acquired complications list providing the codes, inclusions and exclusions required to calculate rates is available on the Commission's website: www.safetyandquality.gov.au/our-work/indicators/hospital-acquired-complications/ - The data used in this sheet are for hospital-acquired complications in Australian public hospitals in 2015-16.
 Sourced from: Independent Hospital Pricing Authority (AU).
-Activity Based Funding Admitted Patient Care 2015-16. - Hospitals were classified in the Principal Referral Hospitals peer group for these purposes according to the Australian Institute of Health and Welfare's former definition of major city hospitals with more than 20,000 acute weighted separations and regional hospitals with more than 16,000 acute weighted separations.
+Activity Based Funding Admitted Patient Care 2015-16. - Independent Hospital Pricing Authority (AU): Pricing and funding for safety and quality: risk adjustment model for hospital-acquired complications, version 3, 2018. - Hospitals were classified in the Principal Referral Hospitals peer group for these purposes according to the Australian Institute of Health and Welfare's former definition of major city hospitals with more than 20,000 acute weighted separations and regional hospitals with more than 16,000 acute weighted separations.